NEC Nijmegen: 1974–2002: Lean years

 However, a sharp decline soon followed.
 NEC could not sustain itself with its only major revenue sources being the sale of players and the large subsidy from the Nijmegen council.

 Relegation from the top flight came in 1974, and although NEC returned to the top division the following year, the club was heading in a downward trajectory.
 During the following years, NEC became renowned as a yo-yo club; in little over a decade, they changed leagues six times: relegation in 1983, promotion in 1985, relegation in 1986, promotion in 1989, relegation in 1991, and finally promotion in 1994.

-In 1981, the club was given further support from the municipal council, when NEC's professional and amateur sides separated, but this did not prevent the club's bankruptcy in 1987.
+In 1981, the club was given further support from the municipal council, when NEC's professional and amateur sides separated.
+This did not prevent the club's bankruptcy in 1987.
 NEC continued to exist only after 80% of creditors waived their claims.

 New chairman Henk van de Water formed a sponsors' club to raise funds which started to gather momentum.
 By the mid-1990s, NEC was on the way up again.
 In 1995, the club clung on to a place in the Eredivisie by the skin of their teeth.
 In 1998, it surprised many with an eighth-place finish.
 Its financial situation had improved and attendance numbers rose gradually, up to an average of 10,000 spectators.

 Cup finals

 NEC has reached the final of the KNVB Cup four times.
-On two occasions NEC were underdogs, but going into the 1973 final, the club was the overwhelming favorite.
+On two occasions NEC were underdogs.
+Going into the 1973 final, the club was the overwhelming favorite.
 At Rotterdam's De Kuip against NAC Breda, things went completely wrong for the Nijmegen club, with NAC coming away 2–0 winners, amidst claims of infighting and disagreements with the manager.

-In 1983, NEC unexpectedly reached the Cup Final despite having been relegated that season, but fell to the league champions Ajax 3–1 – the final goal being scored by Johan Cruyff in his final game for Ajax.
+In 1983, NEC unexpectedly reached the Cup Final despite having been relegated that season, but fell 3-1 to the league champions Ajax - the third goal being scored by Johan Cruyff in his final game for the club.

-NEC, about to be promoted from the Eerste Divisie surprised many by defeating Ajax 2–1 away from home in the semi-finals of the 1994 competition, coming up against Rotterdam at De Kuip in the final, but fell once more 2–1.
+In the 1993-94 season, the club surprised many by reaching the final despite playing in the Eerste Divisie, defeating Ajax 2-1 away from home in the semi-final, before losing 2-1 to Feyenoord in the final at De Kuip.

-In 2000, the club's centenary year, they reached the final for the fourth time but the match against Roda JC would end in disappointment for the 20,000 fans who made the trip; NEC lost the match 2–0.
+In 2000, the club's centenary year, it reached the final for the fourth time.
+The match against Roda JC would end in disappointment for the 20,000 fans who made the trip; NEC lost the match 2–0.